mies/wercker-perceptor/views/django-postgres.md

-# Getting Started with Flask
+# Getting Started with Django and Postgres

 You can find the code for this tutorial on [Github](https://github.com/mies/wercker-django-example)